ibm-cloud-docs/account/restrict-by-user.md

 ## Create a private catalog and set a filter in the console
 {: #restrict-editor-filter}

-Complete the following steps to create your private catalog and set a filter that excludes offerings with free plans from the {{site.data.keyword.cloud_notm}} catalog.
+Complete the following steps to create your private catalog and set a filter that excludes all third-party offerings from the {{site.data.keyword.cloud_notm}} catalog.

 1. Go to [Manage > Catalogs](https://cloud.ibm.com/content-mgmt/catalogs), and click **Create**.
 1. Enter `My first catalog` as the catalog name, select the resource group that you want to assign it to, and click **Create**.
 2. Click the name of your new catalog.
-1. Click **{{site.data.keyword.cloud_notm}} catalog**.
+1. Click **{{site.data.keyword.IBM_notm}} offerings**.
 The list that's displayed includes the available offerings based on the filter that the administrator set on the Settings page.
 2. Click **Manage filters** to set additional restrictions that apply only to users with access to the private catalog that you're creating.
 3. In the Rules section, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg).
 4. Make sure **Including all offerings in the {{site.data.keyword.cloud_notm}} catalog** is selected, and click **Add rule**.
-5. Select **Pricing plan** from the list, and click **Free**.
+5. Select **Provider** from the list, and click **Third Party**.
 6. Click **Update**.

 ## Create a private catalog and set a filter by using the CLI
 {: #restrict-cli-filtering}

-Complete the following steps to create your private catalog and set a filter that excludes offerings with free plans from the {{site.data.keyword.cloud_notm}} catalog.
+Complete the following steps to create your private catalog and set a filter that excludes all third-party offerings from the {{site.data.keyword.cloud_notm}} catalog.

 1. If you created the My first catalog catalog in the previous section, delete it.